Ulrich von Hutten

 Ulrich von Hutten (21 April 1488 – 29 August 1523) was a German knight, scholar, poet and satirist, who later became a follower of Martin Luther and a Protestant reformer.

 By 1519, he was an outspoken critic of the Roman Catholic Church.
 Hutten was a bridge between the Renaissance humanists and the Lutheran Reformation.

-He was a leader of the Imperial Knights of the Holy Roman Empire along with Franz von Sickingen.
-Both were the leaders in the Knights' Revolt.
+He was a leader of the knights of the Holy Roman Empire along with Franz von Sickingen.
+Both were the leaders in the Knights' War.

 Biography

 His life may be divided into four parts: his youth and cloister life (1488–1504); his wanderings in pursuit of knowledge (1504–1515); his strife with Ulrich of Württemberg (1515–1519); and his connection with the Reformation (1510–1523).

 Youth and cloister life

 Hutten was born in Steckelberg Castle, now in Schlüchtern, Hesse.
 He was the eldest son of a poor but not undistinguished knightly family.
-As he was small of stature and sickly his father destined him for the cloister, and, when he was ten years old, his father placed him at the nearby Benedictine monastery in Fulda to be educated as a monk.
-The monastic school there was highly regarded in Germany, and he received an excellent education.
-However, he disliked the mode of life, and in 1505 fled to Cologne.
+As he was small of stature and sickly his father destined him for the monastic life, and, when he was ten years old, his father placed him at the nearby Princely Abbey of Fulda as an oblate to the Benedictine monks.
+Fulda Abbey was home to the St Rabanus Maurus School, a highly regarded institution throughout Germany, and Hutten received an excellent education.
+However, he disliked the restrictive nature of the monastic life, and in 1505 fled to Cologne.
 He thus obtained his freedom, but incurred the undying anger of his father.